-DRIP EMITTER: A small irrigation device that emits a dribble of water at very low pressure with flows measuring in gallons per hour.
+DRIP EMITTER: A small irrigation device that emits a drop of water at very low pressure with flows measuring in gallons per hour.

-DRIP LINE: A vertical line extended downward from the tips of the outermost branches of a tree or shrub to the ground.
+DRIPLINE: An imaginary vertical line extending downward from the tips of the outermost branches of a tree or shrub to the ground.